-R14) Recreational Boating Access Infrastructure

-Township of Esquimalt

-WHEREAS recreational boating is part of the fabric of many BC communities, contributes to the quality of life and is an important economic and recreational activity;

-AND WHEREAS there is an ongoing decline in boating access infrastructure, and marinas and public boat launches are being removed to make way for development and community amenities:

-THEREFORE BE IT RESOLVED that UBCM's coastal, riverfront and lakeshore member communities incorporate existing boating access infrastructure into community planning and identify areas in which there may be potential to add boating infrastructure to their longer-term community plans.

-The Resolutions Committee advises that the UBCM membership did not endorse the same resolution, 2018-B135.

-The sponsor's request is something that communities can do as part of their own community planning processes so the Committee is offering no recommendation, as it is up to each community to determine how it wishes to address their own boating infrastructure.
+Convention Decision: R14) Recreational Boating Access Infrastructure Township of Esquimalt WHEREAS recreational boating is part of the fabric of many BC communi- quality of life and is an important economic and recreational activity; ties, contributes to the AND WHEREAS there is an ongoing decline in boating access infrastructure, boat launches are being removed to make way for development and commun · THEREFORE BE IT RESOLVED that UBCM's coastal, riverfront and lakeshore incorporate existing boating access infrastructure into community planning which there may be potential to add boating infrastructure to their longer-term. g and identify areas ir Resolutions Committee recommendation: Not Endorse Resolutions Committee comments: The Resolutions Committee advises that the UBCM membership did not endors 2018-B135. se the same resolution, The sponsor's request is something that communities can do as part of their own processes so the Committee is offering no recommendation, as it is up to each determine how it wishes to address their own boating infrastructure.